awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 ## Step 5: Verify that the Function Runs<a name="lambda-edge-how-it-works-tutorial-verify"></a>

-Now that you've created your Lambda function and added a trigger to run it for a CloudFront distribution, check to make sure that the function is accomplishing what you expect it to\.
+Now that you've created your Lambda function and configured a trigger to run it for a CloudFront distribution, check to make sure that the function is accomplishing what you expect it to\.
 In this example, we check the HTTP headers that are returned from the origin, to make sure that the security headers are added\.<a name="lambda-edge-how-it-works-tutorial-verify-proc"></a>

 **To verify that your Lambda@Edge function adds security headers**